aaubs/ds24/content/m1/01_basics/03_data_visualization.md

 draft: false
 ---

-{{% notice tip %}} Use the tabs to access content.
-Theory part is general, R & Python application part language specific.
-{{% /notice %}}

 This session introduces some fundamental concepts of data visualization.
 After a theoretical lecture on types and dimensions of data visualization, we will explore the visualization of different data types, structure, and properties in R and Python specific applications.